m-hatch/animals-redux/README.md

 ## Purpose

-The purpose of this project is to understand the Redux implementation of Flux seperate from any additional framework or library.
+The purpose of this example is to understand the Redux implementation of Flux seperate from any additional framework or library.
 To learn more about these patterns, see the documentation below:

 - [Redux][1]
 - [Flux][2]